Creating and managing workflows

 • If callbacks are 3 months out and your flow is 4 months long, contacts might exit before completing

-Design flows with callback timing in mind.
+Design workflows with callback timing in mind.
 Either:

-• Make flows shorter than typical callback periods
+• Make workflows shorter than typical callback periods

 • Accept that some contacts won’t complete the full sequence

-• Set callback dates to allow flow completion when appropriate
+• Set callback dates to allow workflow completion when appropriate

-A contact might match criteria for multiple flows.
+A contact might match criteria for multiple workflows.
 Consider:

 • Do you want them receiving multiple sequences simultaneously?